Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 May 23, 2023

-When hiring or expanding your company's operations to the Czech Republic, it is crucial to ensure that all employees have the necessary work authorization.
+When hiring in the Czech Republic, it is crucial to ensure that all employees have the necessary work authorization.
 Employing individuals without proper authorization is illegal and can result in severe penalties, such as fines, imprisonment, or a ban on hiring foreign workers.

 Before making your first hire in the Czech Republic or transferring an employee there, familiarize yourself with our comprehensive guide.
 It covers essential information, including who requires a work visa, the work permit application process, and frequently asked questions regarding work permits for employees in the Czech Republic.